-- Our acquisition of all the patent rights, including all patents and patents pending, domestic and foreign, which forms the basis of our mercury control technology, which acquisition was completed in April 2017 positions us to license systems using a two-part mercury control process.
-In this regard, we anticipate being able, and have begun efforts, to license our technologies to utilities and others across North America, Europe and elsewhere. - In the United States, we continue to seek new utility customers for our technology in order for them to meet the MATS requirements as well as maintaining our contractual arrangements with our current customers.
+- Our acquisition of all the patent rights, including all patents and patents pending, domestic and foreign, which forms the basis of our mercury control technology, which acquisition was completed in April 2017 provides a strong foundation for us to seek new customers for product using a two-part mercury control process or to offer licenses on a case by case basis. - In the United States, we continue to seek new utility customers for our technology in order for them to meet the MATS requirements as well as maintaining our contractual arrangements with our current customers.
 In this regard, in October 2018, we secured a supply contract extension with our largest customer and also expanded into this customer's fleet by securing two additional coal-fired boilers to which we supply our technology and products.
 In March 2019, we secured two additional coal-fired boilers within this customer's fleet.
 In addition, in March 2019, we secured a contract renewal with another long-term customer and entered into an agreement with a new utility customer to supply our technology and products.
-In May 2019, we announced that we had signed a multi-year contract renewal with a long-term customer located in the U.S. Southwest. - In Europe, we are working to penetrate this market through our licensing agreement entered into in March 2018 with one of our primary suppliers.
+In May 2019, we announced that we had signed a multi-year contract renewal with a long-term customer located in the U.S. Southwest, and in July 2019 we announced a two-year contract extension with another long-term customer. - · In Europe, we are working to penetrate this market through our licensing agreement entered into in March 2018 with one of our primary suppliers.
 We believe such arrangement will make our technology more marketable throughout Europe and which will benefit the Company from such supplier's knowledge and operations in the region. - On February 25, 2019, we were able to complete the restructuring of our unsecured and secured debt obligations held by AC Midwest Energy LLC extending the maturity dates of these debts until 2022 and eliminating quarterly principal payment requirements.
-This restructuring reflects the commitment of our financial partner in our efforts to attract new business, manage our present customers and monetize our patent portfolio.
+This restructuring reflects the commitment of our financial partner in our efforts to attract new business, manage our present customers and monetize our patent portfolio. - · In June 2019, we raised \$1,300,000 in a private placement offering of 12.0% unsecured convertible promissory notes and warrants sold and issued to certain accredited investors.
+We raised an additional \$500,000 in such offering in the third quarter of this year to date. - In July 2019, we announced that we had initiated patent litigation against defendants in the U.S. District Court for the District of Delaware for infringement of certain patents which relate to our two-part Sorbent Enhancement Additive (SEA®) process for mercury removal from coal-fired power plants.